MegaHakkero/Rune.Cyborg/README.md

 MedjedCyborg.handle_command_postrun(cmd <CyborgCommand>) # Gets called right after a command has finished executing, whether it errored or not.
 ```
 ## How to write modules
-Commands are just coroutines whose names are prefixed with `cmd_`.
+Commands are just coroutines whose names are prefixed with `cmd_` that are automatically loaded by MedjedCyborg.
+This means that you have to import `asyncio` in each of your modules.
 All commands get passed the cyborg instance itself as well as the message object of the command that's being executed.
-They're automatically loaded by Medjed.Cyborg.
-This means that you have to import `asyncio` in each of your modules.
-Here's an example module called `Example` that sends a green embed with `Hello World` as its description as a response to the command `Hello`.
+Here's an example module that sends a green embed with `Hello World` as its description as a response to the command `Hello`.
 ```py
 # Example.py
 import asyncio